-- (2) Computed by multiplying the number of shares of restricted stock that vested by \$8.13, the closing market price of KCAP Financial's common stock on June 13, 2011, the vesting date. - (3) The Company and Mr. Wirth mutually agreed that Mr. Wirth would separate from service with the Company on July 1, 2012. - (4) The Company and Mr. Kratzman agreed that he would no longer serve as Vice President of the Company effective April 17, 2012.
-Katonah Debt Advisors and Mr. Kratzman mutually agreed that Mr. Kratzman would separate from service with Katonah Debt Advisors effective August 31, 2012.
+- (3) Mr. Gilpin was named the Company's Chief Financial Officer, Treasurer and Secretary effective June 1, 2012. - (4) The Company and Mr. Wirth mutually agreed that Mr. Wirth would separate from service with the Company on July 1, 2012. - (5) The Company and Mr. Kratzman agreed that he would no longer serve as Vice President of the Company effective April 17, 2012.
+Katonah Debt Advisors and Mr. Kratzman mutually agreed that Mr. Kratzman would separate from service with Katonah Debt Advisors effective August 28, 2012.